 - Wear sneakers.
 With the heat it can be tempting to wear sandals, but the streets are dirty and you’ll be walking a lot, so just wear sneakers and thank me later!

 - Get as close to full coverage as possible while swimming.

 - For babies, we love Stingray full body suits.
 After I put a hat on them I only have to do a little sunscreen on the backs of their hands and their nose.

 - For toddlers we use SwimZip, but any long sleeved suit with leg protection will work.
 I have yet to find a swimsuit with long pants for toddlers and kids, any suggestions?

-And my number one trip for taking on Bangkok with toddlers?
+And my number one tip for taking on Bangkok with toddlers?

-- Do it!
-Wow it was an amazing trip and I’m so glad we went.
+- Wow, it was an amazing trip and I’m so glad we went.
 There were definitely difficult moments with the little ones, but we have those at home too!
-Vive la aventura!
+Vive la Aventura!